-Starting an eCommerce business sounds like it should be easy, but users quickly get stuck on which eCommerce platform is the best choice for their business.
+Starting an online store sounds like it should be easy, but users quickly get stuck on which eCommerce platform is the best choice for them.

-Around 75% of the world’s eCommerce stores are based on just five eCommerce platforms, the most widely used being Magento, WooCommerce, Shopify, BigCommerce, and PrestaShop.
-In addition to those, you’ve the question of whether you go hosted, or self-hosted, not forgetting which payment gateway you should choose and even where to host your eCommerce platform.
+Around 75% of the world’s eCommerce sites are built using just five different platforms: Magento, WooCommerce, Shopify, BigCommerce and PrestaShop.
+In addition to those, and the many other platforms, you’ve the question of whether you go hosted or self-hosted, not forgetting which payment gateway you should choose and even where to host your site.

 Given the multitude of options, which eCommerce platform is the best choice for your business?

-Let’s start with narrowing the options to create an eCommerce shortlist.
-Remember that you need to consider where your business will be in 2-5 years, not just for launch:
+Let’s start with narrowing the options to create a shortlist.
+Remember that you need to consider where your business will be in 2-5 years, not just for launch, so ask yourself:

 - How many different products do you expect to list on your store?